spuchol81/TKG-AWS-bootstrap/README.md

 First authenticate to aws console.
 Then click on Launch stack button.
 You'll be redirected to a cloudformation Form to select your infra details.
-Choose the region you wnat to operate in prior to fill the form.
-The only prerequisite is to have an EC2 keypair and a wokring VPC/subnet with internet access in this region.
+Choose the region you want to operate in prior to fill the form.
+The only prerequisite is to have a valid EC2 keypair and a working VPC/subnet with internet access in this region.
 Default VPC is ok to be used.
 The project will automatically:
 1. Deploy a dedicated jumpbox
 2. Download tanzu binaries from my staging bucket